 The loss of historic military and judicial roles after some 400 years might have meant that the office of Lord-Lieutenant had shed its purpose.
 But instead, it has displayed the longevity and the adaptability of the Royal Family that it serves.
 The symbolic national significance of Royalty was reinforced by WWII and its aftermath, and as the representatives of the Monarch and her family in their historic counties, the Lord-Lieutenancy has had renewed relevance.

 In addition to representing continuity, the office has also reflected societal change.
 For centuries it was the invariable convention that the Lieutenancy would be held by men of aristocratic lineage, and this continued well into the 20th century.
 But after the death of Earl Scarbrough in 1969, his successors as Lord-Lieutenants of the West Riding (subsequently West Yorkshire) would be people – men and women – who had achieved success in business or professions.
 They have included Kenneth Hargreaves (Lord Lieutenant West Riding 1970-4; West Yorkshire, 1974-8), whose career centred on his role in the family textile company; John Lyles (1992-2004), who chaired a carpet yarn company; and Dr Ingrid Roscoe (2004 to 2018), a writer, lecturer and art historian.
 The current Lord-Lieutenant is Ed Anderson, currently chairman of the Airport Operators’ Association and as a former High Sheriff of West Yorkshire the holder of another historic office that connects royalty with its realm.
 Two latter day Lord-Lieutenants of West Yorkshire have been titled, but Sir William Bulmer (1978-85) was an industrialist and John Aked Taylor (1985-92) chaired his family-owned brewery and was awarded a life peerage in 1982.
 This trend can be seen as part of an important pattern in the reign of Queen Elizabeth II – a gradual move away from the aristocratic culture enveloping the monarchy, towards an embrace of meritocracy, in the spirit of the age.
 Elizabeth II’s reign has witnessed profound technological, social and economic changes and yet she has retained the affection and respect of a nation even as it shed many of its old certainties.
-The office of Lord-Lieutenant of West Yorkshire continues to play an important role in connecting the Monarch and her family with all parts of her realm, enabling her to witness and celebrate the changing face of a nation that adapted to the present while keeping itself grounded in royal tradition.
+The office of Lord-Lieutenant of West Yorkshire continues to play an important role in connecting the Monarch and his family with all parts of his realm, enabling him to witness and celebrate the changing face of a nation that adapted to the present while keeping itself grounded in royal tradition.